SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-cloudfoundry-java/spring-cloud-autoconf-jndi.md

 ### Use of Spring JMS in the sample

 This Spring Cloud Auto-Config JMS sample app is making use of Spring JMS for messaging.
-To learn more about Spring JMS, refer to the [Spring JMS Integration documentation]({{ site.links-ext-spring-jms-integration }}){:target="_blank"}.
+To learn more about Spring JMS, refer to the [Spring JMS Integration documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#jms).

 ### Creating the Message Producer and Consumer